bitrise-io/devcenter/_articles/en/deploy/ios-deploy/deploying-an-ios-app-to-bitrise-io.md

    ![](/img/public-install-page.png)

 And that's it!
 The file can now be installed on all the devices included in the app's provisioning profile.
+Remember: the installation link must be accessed from an iOS device's Safari browser!

 <div class="banner">
 <img src="/assets/images/banner-bg-888x170.png" style="border: none;">